ICTU/netbox_slm/README.md

    ]
    ```

-The Netbox installation above will be used to run Django management
+The NetBox installation above will be used to run Django management
 commands like runserver, makemigrations and migrate, which will be
 explained in the next steps below;